clarkgrubb/latex-input/README.md

-* When you type something that obviously isn't LaTeX notation because it doesn't start with a backslash, Emacs doesn't underline it or make you accept it without rendering it by typing RETURN.
+* When you type something that obviously isn't LaTeX notation because it doesn't start with a backslash, Emacs doesn't underline it or make you accept it without rendering it by typing `RETURN`.
-* The Emacs input method is case sensitive, so if you type \Delta or \delta you will get Δ or δ without any need to disambiguate.
+* The Emacs input method is case sensitive, so if you type `\Delta` or `\delta` you will get `Δ` or `δ` without any need to disambiguate.
-* If you want to type some LaTeX notation without rendering it, type any key but SPACE when you are done.
+* If you want to type some LaTeX notation without rendering it, type any key but `SPACE` when you are done.
 The key that you press will be entered into the document.
-  That means that if wanted the next character to be a SPACE you must delete the character you typed and then type a SPACE.
+  That means that if wanted the next character to be a `SPACE` you must delete the character you typed and then type a `SPACE`.
-* The Emacs input method will show all possible completions for partially typed notation in a separate buffer if you type TAB.
+* The Emacs input method will show all possible completions for partially typed notation in a separate buffer if you type `TAB`.

 In my experience Emacs uses a somewhat impoverished font, and as a result it doesn't always render the symbol, even though the Unicode character was inserted into the